javafx-maven-plugin/javafx-maven-plugin/README.md

 * when having not specified any bundler, it now is possible to remove that JNLP-warning regarding "No OutFile Specificed", which makes that bundler being skipped, just set `<skipJNLP>true</skipJNLP>` inside the `<configuration>`-block
 * added property to skip `nativeReleaseVersion` rewriting, just set `<skipNativeVersionNumberSanitizing>true</skipNativeVersionNumberSanitizing>` inside the `<configuration>`-block
 * added `skipCopyingDependencies` to make it possible to NOT copying dependencies, but they are added to the classpath inside the manifest like normal
+* added `<fixedManifestClasspath>` for setting the classpath-entry inside the generated manifest-file in the main jfx-jar, this is already possible for secondary launchers by setting `<classpath>` within the configuration-block of the secondary launcher

 Improvements:
 * added warning when no classes were generated for `-jfx.jar`-generation, fixes issue #233 (no real FIX, as this is no real BUG ...
 IMHO)